Milan de Koe

 Milan de Koe (born 3 April 2002) is a Dutch footballer who plays as a centre-back for Staphorst.

 Career

-Born in Groningen, de Koe spent his early career with Cambuur, FC Groningen and Fortuna Sittard before deciding to retire from football in September 2021.
+Born in Groningen, and raised in Zuidhorn, de Koe spent his early career with Cambuur and FC Groningen before initially deciding to retire from football in September 2021.
 He returned in amateur football, playing with VV Zuidhorn and Harkemase Boys, before turning professional with Cambuur in July 2023, where he made his professional debut.
 He was released by Cambuur in March 2024.

 On 26 April 2024, recently relegated Vierde Divisie club Staphorst announced the signing of De Koe ahead of the 2024–25 season.